infott2t/cmd-os-java-infott2t/README.md

   <li>java -jar Main_Scanner.jar</li>
 </ul>
 <p>
 And Let's go there~.
 Church.
 Jesus Christ.
 Calling.
+Social resting place~.
 I like this writing.
 </p>
 <p>
 Have a good day~.